ArifRabbaniIn/astro-package-template/README.md

 ### Setup Guide Start

-- Change `PACKAGE_NAME` with the name of your package
 - Change `NPM_PACKAGE_NAME` with the name of your package
 - Change `PACKAGE_DESCRIPTION` with your package description
 - Change `GITHUB_REPOSITORY_URL` with the url to your github repo